 How Do Our Top Picks Compare in Price to 23andMe?

-23andMe’s health kit costs you just shy of $130, which isn’t that expensive.
-LivingDNA’s health kit is the cheapest of them all, at around $50 less than 23andMe.
+23andMe’s health kit costs you just shy of $130, which isn’t too bad.
+LivingDNA’s health kit is the cheapest of them all, though.
 It still gives you information about your predisposition for diseases, plus you get interesting nutrition and exercise insights, too.
-Actually, the combined ancestry and health test only costs you $50 more than 23andMe’s health test.

 Which is the Best 23andMe Alternative?

-So which is your perfect DNA test?
-It all depends on what you’re hoping to find out, but any of my three top choices are great options.
+So, which is your perfect DNA test?
+It all depends on what you’re hoping to find out, but any of my top choices are great options.

 AncestryDNA is great for DNA matching because it has such a large database, so it makes it even easier to find relatives you never knew you had.